mnot/I-D/draft-nottingham-http-availability-hints.md

 For example, if a request indicates that the client prefers responses in the French language, but will also accept English, and the cache has a stored English response, what is the appropriate action?
 Should it serve the English response, or should it make a request to the server for a French response and hope that one might be available -- adding significant latency if it is not?

 This specification defines a new type of HTTP header field -- an _availability hint_ -- that augments the information on a single axis of content negotiation, by describing the selection of responses that a server has available along that axis.
-So, our example above have three availabilty hints added to it:
+So, our example above could have three availability hints added to it:

 ~~~ http-message
 Vary: Accept-Encoding, Accept-Language, ECT